bricechristian/grocery_planner_capstone/README.md

 ![Screenshot](/mycart.png)

 <h2>Description</h2>
-Through using Node.js and Express, I created an app that allows you to create, edit and delete items on an ongoing shoppping list.
+Forget going to the grocery store and having zero idea of how much the items in your cart amount to!
+With My Cart, you can add, edit and delete grocery items while shopping smarter.

 <h2>Technologies</h2>
 <ul>